tokekar/multirobot-icra2020/index.md

 The goal of this workshop is to bring together researchers to discuss the following themes:

-<dt>1.
-How can we define and address robot autonomy in unstructured and uncertain environments?</dt>
+1. How can we define and address robot autonomy in unstructured and uncertain environments?
-<dt>2.
-How can we tie together the categories of systems, methods, and devices to address relevant scientific questions?</dt>
+2. How can we tie together the categories of systems, methods, and devices to address relevant scientific questions?
-<dt>3.
-How can we deal with the algorithmic challenges from the perspective of planning, learning, and decision-making?</dt>
+3. How can we deal with the algorithmic challenges from the perspective of planning, learning, and decision-making?

 ## **Topics**